mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 }
 </pre>

-Notice how larger indices far apart cost more per-index than the non-relative encoding (12 bits per index).
-This _seems_ bad but is it really?
-Even if you hit the 'worst case' (objects indices spaced apart by exactly +126 apart) how many of these can you actually fit into an array of size 4000?
+But what about the worst case?
+Won't we spent more bits when indices are >= +126 apart than on an absolute index?
+Yes we do, but how many of these worst case indices fit in an array of size 4096?
 Just 32.
-No worries!
+It's nothing to worry about.

 ## Protocol IDs, CRC32 and Serialization Checks

--- todo: fix turn

-At this point you may wonder.
-Wow.
-This whole thing seems really fragile.
-It's a totally unattributed binary stream.
-A stack of cards.
+We are nearly at the end of this article, and you can see by now that we are sending a completely unattributed binary stream.
+It's essential that read and write match perfectly, which is of course why the serialize functions are so great, it's hard to desync something when you unify read and write.

+But accidents happen, and when they do this system can seem like a stack of cards.
 What if you somehow desync read and write?
-What if somebody just sent packets containing random bytes to your server.
-How long until you hit a sequence of bytes that crashes you out?

-I have good news for you and the rest of the game industry since most game servers basically work this way.
-There are techniques you can use to reduce or virtually eliminate the possibility of corrupt data getting past the serialization layer.
+How can you debug this?
+What if somebody tries to connect to your latest server code with an old version of your client?

-The first technique is to include a protocol id in your packet.
-Typically, the first 4 bytes you can set to some unique value.
-It could be a hash of your protocol id and your protocol version number in the first 32 bits of each packet and you're doing pretty good.
-At least if a random packet gets sent to your port from some other application (remember UDP packets can come in from any IP/port combination at any time) you can trivially discard it:
+One technique to protect against this is to include a protocol id in your packet.
+For example, it could be a combination of a unique number for your game, plus the hash of your protocol version and a hash of your game data.
+Now if a packet comes in from an incompatible game version, it's automatically discarded because the protocol ids don't match:

 <pre>
-[protocol id] (32bits)
+[protocol id] (64bits)
 (packet data)
 </pre>

 The next level of protection is to pass a CRC32 over your packet and include that in the header.
-This lets you pick up corrupt packets (these do happen, remember that the IP checksum is just 16 bits, and a bunch of stuff will not get picked up by a checksum of 16bits...).
-Now your packet header looks ilke this:
+This lets you pick up corrupt packets (these do happen, remember that the IP checksum is just 16 bits...).
+Now your packet header looks like this:

 <pre>
-[protocol id] (32bits)
+[protocol id] (64bits)
 [crc32] (32bits)
 (packet data)
 </pre>

 At this point you may be wincing.
 Wait.
-I have to take 8 bytes of overhead per-packet just to implement my own checksum and protocol id?
+I have to take 8+4 = 12 bytes of overhead per-packet just to implement my own checksum and protocol id?
 Well actually, _you don't_.
-You can take a leaf out of how IPv4 does their checksum, and make the protocol id a _magical prefix_. eg: you don't actually send it, but if both sender and receiver knows the protocol id and the CRC32 is calculated as if the packet were prefixed by the protocol id, the CRC32 will be incorrect if the sender does not have the same protocol id as the receiver, saving 4 bytes per-packet:
+You can take a leaf out of how IPv4 does their checksum, and make the protocol id a __magical prefix__.

+This means you don't actually send it, and rely on the fact that if the CRC32 is calculated as if the packet were prefixed by the protocol id, then the CRC32 will be incorrect if the sender does not have the same protocol id as the receiver, saving 8 bytes per-packet:

 <pre>
-<del>[protocol id] (32bits)</del>   // not actually sent, but used to calc crc32
+<del>[protocol id] (64bits)</del>   // not actually sent, but used to calc crc32
 [crc32] (32bits)
 (packet data)
 </pre>

-Of course CRC32 is only protection against random packet correction, and is no actual protection against a malicious sender who can easily modify or construct a malicious packet and then properly adjust the CRC32 in the first four bytes.
-To protect against this you need to use a more cryptographically secure hash function combined with a secret key perhaps exchanged between client and server over HTTPS by the matchmaker prior to the client attempting to connect to the game server.

 One final technique, perhaps as much a check against programmer error on your part and malicious senders (although redundant once you encrypt and sign your packet) is the _serialization check_.
 Basically, somewhere mid-packet, either before or after a complicated serialization section, just write out a known 32 bit integer value, and check that it reads back in on the other side with the same value.
 If the serialize check value is incorrect _abort read and discard the packet_.

-I like to do this between sections of my packet as I write them, so at least I know which part of my packet serialization has desynced read and write as I'm developing my protocol (it's going to happen no matter how hard you try to avoid it...).
-Another cool trick I like to use is to serialize a protocol check at the very end of the packet, this is super, super useful because it helps pick up packet truncations.
+I like to do this between sections of my packet as I write them, so at least I know which part of my packet serialization has desynced read and write as I'm developing my protocol.
+Another cool trick I like to use is to always serialize a protocol check at the very end of the packet, to detect accidental packet truncation (which happens more often than you would think).

-So now the packet looks something like this:
+Now the packet looks something like this:

 <pre>
-<del>[protocol id] (32bits)</del>   // not actually sent, but used to calc crc32
+<del>[protocol id] (64bits)</del>   // not actually sent, but used to calc crc32
 [crc32] (32bits)
 (packet data)
 [end of packet serialize check] (32 bits)
 </pre>

-You can just compile these protocol checks out of your retail build if you like.
-Here you almost certainly have robust encryption and a packet signature, so you can replace the fragile development techniques based around CRC32 and serialization checks with their cryptographically secure equivalent.
+This is great packet structure to use during development.

+Please make sure you switch over to cryptographically secure primitives before you release your game For details on exactly how to do this, refer to my future article, __Securing Dedicated Servers__.